-The bulk filling plant is required to prepare an Environmental Emergency ("E2") Plan with Environment Canada because the bulk storage quantity is above the threshold of 4.5 metric tonnes.
+The bulk filling plant is required to prepare an Environmental Emergency ("E2") Plan and file schedules with Environment Canada because the bulk storage quantity will be above the threshold of 4.5 metric tonnes.

-MacEwen Petroleum has adopted the ERPP as the E2 Plan and is filing the required notification schedules for the proposed storage quantity changes.
+Embrun Co-op has adopted the ERPP as the E2 Plan and will file the required Schedules.

-8.3 MacEwen Petroleum Belleville On Site Emergency Response Plan
+8.3 Embrun Co-op Facility Onsite Emergency Response Plan

-The ERPP has been developed to provide further direction and clarification of responsibilities to the staff and management of MacEwen Petroleum for propane releases and incidents.
+The ERPP has been developed to provide further direction and clarification of responsibilities to the staff and management of Embrun Co-op for propane releases and incidents.
 The plan outlines how the company personnel will notify external agencies and assemble key staff to communicate, collaborate, coordinate, manage, and recover from an emergency.